Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Clustering, Leverage, Influence, and the Jackknife

-Many discussions of jackknife variance estimation follow \citet{Efron_79} and use $\bar\bbeta$ as in \eqref{eq:jack}, but others, including \citet{BM_2002}, use $\hat\bbeta$ as in \eqref{eq:jack3}.
-Although these two jackknife variance estimators are asymptotically the same, they are rarely equal.
-For example, in the case of \eqref{eq:bhatfe}, they will coincide only when every cluster has the same (partial) leverage.
-Thus CV$_{\tn3}$ and CV$_{\tn3{\rm J}}$ will normally differ, with CV$_{\tn3}$ always larger than CV$_{\tn3{\rm J}}$ in the sense that the difference between them is a positive semi-definite matrix.
-In practice, however, they tend to be very similar \citep{MNW-bootknife}, and there seems to be no good reason to expect either CV$_{\tn3}$ or CV$_{\tn3{\rm{J}}}$ to perform better in general.
+Many discussions of jackknife variance estimation follow \citet*{Efron_79} and use $\bar\bbeta$ as in \eqref{eq:jack}, but others, including \citet*{BM_2002}, use $\hat\bbeta$ as in \eqref{eq:jack3}.
+Although these two jackknife variance estimators are asymptotically the same, they are rarely equal, since CV$_{\tn3}$ minus CV$_{\tn3{\rm J}}$ is a positive semi-definite matrix.
+In practice, however, they tend to be very similar \citep*{MNW-bootknife}, and there seems to be no good reason to expect either CV$_{\tn3}$ or CV$_{\tn3{\rm{J}}}$ to perform better in general.
+Interestingly, the original HC$_3$ estimator proposed in \citet*{MW_1985} is actually the analog of CV$_{\tn3{\rm J}}$.
+The modern version of HC$_3$, which is the analog of CV$_{\tn3}$, seems to be due to \citet*[Chapter~16]{DM_1993}.
+This version of HC$_3$ is normally computed by dividing each residual by the corresponding diagonal element of $\biM_\biX$, and the factor of $(N-1)/N$ is usually (but incorrectly) omitted.

 The factor of $(G-1)/G$ in both \eqref{eq:jack} and \eqref{eq:jack3} is designed to compensate for the tendency of the $\hat\bbeta^{(g)}$ to be too spread out.
 This factor is the analog of the usual factor of $(N-1)/N$ for a jackknife variance matrix at the individual level.
 It implicitly assumes that all clusters are the same size and perfectly balanced, with disturbances that are independent and homoskedastic.
-In this special case, the estimators CV$_{\tn3}$ and CV$_{\tn3{\rm{J}}}$ would be identical and unbiased \citep{BM_2002}.
+In this special case, the estimators CV$_{\tn3}$ and CV$_{\tn3{\rm{J}}}$ would be identical and unbiased \citep*{BM_2002}.
+These estimators are already available in \texttt{Stata}.
+When used with the \texttt{cluster} option, the \texttt{vce(jackknife)} option computes CV$_{\tn3{\rm{J}}}$ standard errors, and the \texttt{vce(jackknife,mse)} option computes CV$_{\tn3}$ standard errors.
+Because it is specialized for linear regression models, the implementation in \texttt{summclust} is quite a bit faster.

-Interestingly, the original HC$_3$ estimator proposed in \citet{MW_1985} is actually the analog of CV$_{\tn3{\rm J}}$.
-The modern version of HC$_3$, which is the analog of CV$_{\tn3}$, seems to be due to \citet[Chapter 16]{DM_1993}.
-This version of HC$_3$ is normally computed by dividing each residual by the corresponding diagonal element of $\biM_\biX$, and the factor of $(N-1)/N$ is usually (but incorrectly) omitted.